 Become a fully-fledged professional translator and equip yourself with the technological skills and strategies to succeed.
-This course introduces you to techniques and technology that will significantly develop your own personal translation skills so you can deliver professional, technical, scientific and audio-visual translation.
-Our hands-on training includes working with native speakers of your chosen language and becoming familiar with the latest technologies used by professionals in their everyday work.
+This course introduces you to techniques and technology that will significantly improve your English and Chinese language competency to a higher level and develop your translation skills so you can deliver professional technical, scientific and audio-visual translation.
+Our training includes theories of translation, interpreting, audiovisual studies that will lay a solid foundation for further studies, as well as hands-on practice for you to become familiar with the latest technologies used by professionals in their everyday work.

 We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community.